acmoles/portfolio/portfolio/projects/wesen.md

 ### The outcome

 Wesen fulfils my original success criteria.
-I learnt a great deal but the most valuable lessons I didn't expect; the importance of _getting the word out_ and _working in teams._
+It taught me a great deal but the most valuable lessons I didn't expect; the importance of _getting the word out_ and _working in teams._

 </template>